Barsenick/calculator/README.md

 # Go Calculator Server
 This server is a simple calculator that can evaluate mathematical expressions.
-It supports basic arithmetic operations (+, -, *, /, ^), decimal points and handles parentheses.
+It supports basic arithmetic operations (+, -, *, /, ^), decimal points and handles parenthesises.

 # Usage
 You must have Golang installed.